hcazzz/hcazzz.github.io/essays/The_Web_Design_Beast.md

   color: #007bff;
 }
 ```
-As you can see, as you go down the list, more and more code gets added, in my personal opinion as a non UI designer, I would rather use Bootstrap or react-bootstrap.
+As you can see, as you go down the list, more and more code gets added, in my personal opinion as a non UI designer, I would rather use Bootstrap or React-Bootstrap.
 It's a lot easier to use and it's a lot faster to create a website.
 But that is subjective, some people may prefer to use raw CSS and HTML.
 Or maybe they may prefer a different UI framework like tailwind or material UI.
 It's all up to you and what you prefer.